rsbisht/DevOps/README.md

 # DevOps Projects

-Please refer to the **"setup.txt"** in the respective projects/directories.
+Please refer to the **"README.md"** in the respective projects/directories.